Okechukwu-nwobu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 A function that concatenates two strings using _strncat instead of _strcat.
 A function that copies a string.
 A  function that compares two strings.
+A function that reverses the content of an array of integers.